Rádio Renascença

 Some programs, notably newscasts and religious events, are broadcast simultaneously on both Rádio Renascença and Rádio Sim.

 Rádio Renascença is available in mainland Portugal on FM.
-Rádio Sim is available on medium wave, covering most of mainland Portugal, as well as on FM in some regions.
+Rádio Sim was available on medium wave, covering most of mainland Portugal, as well as on FM in some regions.

 RR (Rádio Sim)'s most powerful medium-wave transmitter – operating on a frequency of 594 kHz with a power of 100 kW (although currently using 60 to 80 kW) – is situated near the village of Muge, some 75 km north-east of Lisbon.
 It is a 259-meter-high guyed mast radiator and also Portugal's tallest structure.

 History

-Founded by Monsignor Lopes da Cruz, trial broadcasts began in June 1936 with a transmitter installed in Lisbon.
-Regular broadcasting began on 1 January in the following.
+Founded by Monsignor Lopes da Cruz, trial broadcasts began in June 1936 with a transmitter installed in Lisbon, broadcasting for one hour a day from 21:00 to 22:00 in shortwave.
+Regular broadcasting began on 1 January in the following year.
 A month after the start of daily broadcasts, the studios were ready at Rua Capelo and Radio Renascença settled there where it still remains.
+The name Renascença comes from a magazine of the same name (A Renascença), founded on 12 April 1931, which in 1933 demanded the creation of the station thanks to support from its readers, at a time when Lisbon already had its fair share of radio stations, but none of them had Catholic owners.
+The station was inserted within the structure of the Secretariat of Cinema and Radio on March 8, 1938.
+Two days later, Manuel Lopes da Cruz was appointed director of the secretariat.
+With the approval given by the regulatory bases on April 10, the station was officially founded as an organ of Catholic action.

+Renascença was a founding shareholder of Rádiotelevisão Portuguesa in 1955, as its second-largest shareholder after the first iteration of Rádio Clube Português.

+Prior to 1974, Renascença was Catholic in orientation, but religious programming was limited, with a strong conservative political orientation.
+The station refused to cover doctrines of the Second Vatican Council, which begged for reforms.

 Just after midnight on 25 April 1974 the station broadcast the banned song Grandola, Vila Morena as a signal to the revolutionary Armed Forces Movement (MFA) to commence operations against Portugal's authoritarian government in what became known as the Carnation Revolution: for this reason, the song later became famous as the anthem of the revolution.